BlueAndi/avr-net-io-smartmeter/README.md

 A S0 interface contains the following data:
 * S0 interface unique id.
 * S0 interface name.
-* The current power consumption in W, measured as average from the last request till now.
+* The current power consumption in W.
-* Number of pulses counted from the last request till now.
+* Number of counted pulses.
-* Energy consumption in Wh, measured as average from the last request till now.
+* Energy consumption in Wh, depended on the number of counted pulses.

-Note, after retrieving the information, the number of counted pulses will be reset to 0.

 Response:
 ```json